-Started in spring of 2015, this project represents an effort by the Museum of the Bible (MOTB) Scholars Initiative to promote student involvement in the International Greek New Testament Project (IGNTP).
+Launched in spring of 2015, this project represents an effort by the Museum of the Bible (MOTB) Scholars Initiative to promote student involvement in the International Greek New Testament Project (IGNTP).
 The goal of the IGNTP is to produce a comprehensive critical apparatus of the Greek New Testament (the Editio Critica Maior), and through the CRBMI, Shepherds Theological Seminary students can participate in the transcription of Greek minuscule manuscripts for this massive scholarly undertaking.
 With the success of the project pilot in the spring, this program now presents STS students with a wonderful opportunity to engage in world-class biblical research and cooperate with an international community of scholars.
-The first phase of this project (which involves transcription of the ~180 witnesses of 1 Timothy) represents a three-year commitment for the CRBMI.
+The data collection on over 300 manuscripts of each of the Pastoral Epistles (1 Timothy, 2 Timothy, and Titus) is nearly complete.